-(2) The building owner of a newly constructed covered building shall have a third party verify the first required benchmarking report and then comply with the schedule in this chapter for verification of subsequent reports.

-(3) The building owner shall provide to the third party verifier all utility bills, delivered fuel receipts, and other documentation needed by the verifier for the calendar year covered by the benchmarking report.

-(4) The building owner shall submit a copy of a third party verification to the Department when submitting the associated benchmarking report in accordance with the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards", which is incorporated by reference in COMAR 26.28.01.03.
+- (2) The building owner of a newly constructed covered building shall have a third party verify the first required benchmarking report and then comply with the schedule in this chapter for verification of subsequent reports. - (3) The building owner shall provide to the third party verifier all utility bills, delivered fuel receipts, and other documentation needed by the verifier for the calendar year covered by the benchmarking report. - (3) The building owner shall submit a copy of a third party verification to the Department when submitting the associated benchmarking report in accordance with the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards."